 Classic Easy Meyer Lemon Bars With Shortbread Crust

 Lemon bars - crisp, buttery shortbread crust and creamy lemon curd filling, make this classic a popular favourite.
 This is a simple recipe.
-From making the press in shortbread crust to just whisking and pouring your filling into the pan (no need to pull out the electric mixer or stand mixer for this recipe).
+From making the press in shortbread crust to just whisking and pouring your filling into the pan (no need to pull out the electric mixer or stand mixer for this recipe) and no need to cook the filling or custard prior to baking.
 They bake up beautifully with the nicest lemony filling that is just enough tart and sweet - not too sweet, but just enough to meet the tartness right in the middle.
 These were a total hit with my family - they were gone so fast and they thought these were just the best lemon bars.
-I was hoping to save one for a friend of mine who adores lemon bars but not this batch.
-None made it to the next day.
-Another batch is definitely in order soon.
-Make sure and make one for yourselves as well - you will love this easy lemon bars recipe.
+You will love this easy lemon bars recipe.
 They are the most perfect lemony sweet treat or dessert the is great for potlucks, picnics or whenever you are in the mood for them - which I assure you will be all the time once you make them- you will be hooked!!

 Lemon Bar Ingredients